NickolasBoyer/willwillems/posts/store-design-in-svelte.md

 ```

-## Porting the Vuex example to Svelte
+## Porting the Vue example to Svelte

-Ok that was a lot of Vuex code, let's move on to Svelte.
+Ok that was a lot of Vuex code, let's move it to Svelte.

-Fortunately it's best to explain these stores from high to low level but to design them the other way around.
+It's easiest to explain these stores from high-level to low-level and to design them the other way around.
 So we'll do the state first:

 ``` js
 import { writable } from 'svelte'